systemd/mkosi/mkosi/resources/man/mkosi-initrd.1.md

 :   Name to use for the generated output image file or directory.
 Defaults
     to `initrd`.

-    Note that this only specifies the output prefix, depending on the specific output format and compression used, the full output name might be `initrd.cpio.zst`.

 `--output-dir=`, `-O`
 :   Path to a directory where to place all generated artifacts.
 Defaults to the
     current working directory.